-Chronic absence is an ongoing problem that negatively affects student achievement in every state in the nation.
+Chronic absence - defined as missing 10 percent of school days for any reason, including suspensions, excused and unexcused absences - is an ongoing problem that negatively affects student achievement in every state in the nation.
 The data show an increase of more than 800,000 chronically absent students in the 2015-16 school year compared to 2013-14, and the percentage of students chronically absent grew in most states (37).
 The researchers note that much of that growth can be attributed to more accurate reporting.